antonioborondo/environment/command_line/readme.md

 1. Download the Clink ZIP: https://mridgers.github.io/clink/

-1. Extract the ZIP contents into the folder `%PROGRAMFILES%\ConEmu\ConEmu\clink\`.
-Make sure that just the files are extracted, without any subfolder.
+1. Extract the ZIP into the folder `%PROGRAMFILES%\ConEmu\ConEmu\clink\` (open the "Readme.txt" file contained in that folder for further details).

 ## Configure ConEmu